-A non-U.S. unitholder who sells or otherwise disposes of a Series C Preferred Unit will be subject to U.S. federal income tax on gain realized from the sale or disposition of that unit to the extent the gain is effectively connected with a U.S. trade or business of the non-U.S. unitholder.
-Gain on the sale or disposition of a Series C Preferred Unit will be treated as effectively connected with a U.S. trade or business to the extent that a non-U.S. unitholder would recognize gain effectively connected with a U.S. trade or business upon the hypothetical sale of our assets at fair market value on the date of the sale or exchange of that Series C Preferred Unit.
-Thus, part or all of a non-U.S. unitholder's gain from the sale or other disposition of our Series C Preferred Units would be treated as effectively connected with a unitholder's indirect U.S. trade or business constituted by its investment in us and would be subject to U.S. federal income tax.

-Moreover, under the Foreign Investment in Real Property Tax Act, a non-U.S. unitholder (other than certain "qualified foreign pension funds" (or an entity all of the interests of which are held by such a qualified foreign pension fund), which generally are entities or arrangements that are established and regulated by non-U.S. law to provide retirement or other pension benefits to employees, do not have a single participant or beneficiary that is entitled to more than 5% of the assets or income of the entity or arrangement and are subject to certain preferential tax treatment under the laws of the applicable country) generally will be subject to U.S. federal income tax upon the sale or disposition of a Series C Preferred Unit if (i) the unitholder owned (directly or constructively applying certain attribution rules) more than 5% of our Series C Preferred Units at any time during the five-year period ending on the date of such disposition and (ii) 50% or more of the fair market value of all of our assets consisted of U.S. real property interests at any time during the shorter of the period during which such unitholder held the Series C Preferred Units or the five-year period ending on the date of disposition.
-Currently, we believe that more than 50% of our assets consist of U.S. real property interests and we do not expect that to change in the foreseeable future.
-Therefore, non-U.S. unitholders may be subject to U.S. federal income tax on gain from the sale or disposition of their Series C Preferred Units.
+A non-U.S. unitholder who sells or otherwise disposes of a Series A Preferred Unit will be subject to U.S. federal income tax on gain realized from the sale or disposition of that unit to the extent the gain is effectively connected with a U.S. trade or business of the non-U.S. unitholder.
+Under a ruling published by the IRS, interpreting the scope of "effectively connected income," a non-U.S. unitholder would be considered to be engaged in a trade or business in the United States by virtue of the U.S. activities of the partnership, and part or all of that unitholder's gain would be effectively connected with that unitholder's indirect U.S. trade or business.
+Although one court that recently reviewed this IRS position rejected it as unpersuasive, part or all of a non-U.S. unitholder's gain from the sale or other disposition of its Series A Preferred Units may be treated as effectively connected with the unitholder's indirect U.S. trade or business due to its investment in us.
+Moreover, under the Foreign Investment in Real Property Tax Act, a non-U.S. unitholder (other than certain "qualified foreign pension funds" (or an entity all of the interests of which are held by such a qualified foreign pension funds" (or an entity all of the assets or income of the entity or arrangement and are subject to certain preferential tax treatment under the laws of the applicable country) generally will be subject to U.S. federal income tax upon the sale or disposition of a Series A Preferred Units at any time during the five-year period ending on the date of such disposition and (ii) 50% or more of the fair market value of all of our assets consisted of U.S. real property interests at any time during the shorter of the period during which such unitholder held the Series A Preferred Units or the five-year period ending on the date of such disposition and (ii) 50% or more of the fair market value of all of our assets consisted of U.S. real property interests at any time during the shorter of the period during which such unithold

-Additionally, upon the sale, exchange or other disposition of a Series C Preferred Unit by a non-U.S. unitholder, the transferee is generally required to withhold 10% of the amount realized on such sale, exchange or other disposition if any portion of the gain on such sale, exchange or other disposition would be treated as effectively connected with a U.S. trade or business.
-Because the "amount realized" includes a unitholder's share of partnership liabilities, if any, 10% of the amount realized could exceed the total cash purchase price for the units.
-If the transferee fails to satisfy this withholding requirement, we will be required to deduct and withhold such amount (plus interest) from future distributions to the transferee.
-Due to our inability to match transferors and transferees of Series C Preferred Units and other uncertainty surrounding the application of these withholding rules, the U.S. Department of the Treasury and the IRS have currently suspended these rules for transfers of certain publicly traded partnership interests, including transfers of our Series C Preferred Units, until regulations or other guidance has been issued.
-It is unclear when such regulations or other guidance will be issued.
+50% of our assets consist of U.S. real property interests and we do not expect that to change in the foreseeable future.
+Therefore, non-U.S. unitholders may be subject to U.S. federal income tax on gain from the sale or disposition of their Series A Preferred Units.